Logs¶

 -

-A big difference between relay events and events likely indicates a lot of incoming data (a lot of data being packaged before arriving at the center).
+A big difference between Relay events and events likely indicates a lot of incoming data (a lot of data being packaged before arriving at the Center).

 Web Server Logs¶

-message in the logs.
-This will only be logged if "web" is in the list of included components in local.properties
+The overall status of the Web component in AMI is stored in a AmiWebHttpServer message in the logs.
+This will only be logged if "web" is in the list of included components in local.properties.

 An example of an AmiWebHttpServer message:

-This message contains information on the connection state of users to a web session at a given time.
+This message contains information on the connection state of users to a Web session at a given time.
 It also provides information on the rows (tables) that are visible and accessible by users.

 Rows¶